CSimbulan/ivtable/README.md

 ### Sort Settings

 - Sort by CP at level 20. in descending order.
 If two CPs are equal then it will next sort by CP at level 40, followed by IV percentage.
 - Sort by IV percentage in descending order.
-If two IVs are equal then it will next sort by CP at level 40, follow by HP at level 40.
+If two IVs are equal then it will next sort by CP at level 20, follow by CP at level 20.

 ### Toggle Settings